YehonatanGo/Flight_Inspection_App/README.md

 This program was developed by Itamar Fisch, Neriya Fisch and Yehonatan Goldfarb, CS students from Bar-Ilan university, Israel.

 ### Prerequisites
-* Install flightgear, and make sure your dierctories hierarachy is `C:\Program Files\FlightGear`
+* Install flightgear, and make sure your directories hieraracy is `C:\Program Files\FlightGear`
 * Move `playback_small.xml` to `C:\Program Files\FlightGear\data\Protocol`
 * Wev'e been using the following packages (When opening the project on Visual Studio they should be installed automatically.
 Download manually if they don't):
   * Microsoft.Toolkit.Uwp.UI.Controls version 7.0.1